semente-de/hugo-site-backend/content/about.md

 semente is a toolkit for community development.
 Based on decades of experience in open initiatives, collaborative actions and transdisciplinary methods, semente offers concrete ways to create, visualise and improve commons-based systems.

-- Read more about the toolkit [here](/toolkit).
+- Read more about the current version of the toolkit [here](/toolkit).

-The tools and vision created by semente are a result of ongoing collaboration between activists, designers, nonprofits and researchers in Brazil and Europe.
+The tools and vision created by semente are result of ongoing collaborations between activists, designers, nonprofits and researchers in Brazil and Europe.

 ![Semente workshop Ubatuba](https://github.com/semente-de/documentation/blob/main/0.1-2022/images/deck.jpg?raw=true)